tarosky/cookie-tasting/README.md

 ## Installation

-* Download zip file and unpack it.
+* Download the zip file and unpack it.
 * Upload the directory to `wp-content/plugins`.
 * Go to WordPress admin screen and activate this plugin.